ComputingStack/Uniview-OpenStack-Portal/README.md

 **Security & Automation:** The platform simplifies critical security tasks such as enforcing Multi-Factor Authentication (MFA) and enabling self-service password resets, drastically reducing the burden on IT support teams.

-## 5. Uniview Vault, a Solution of Native OpenStack workload Protection and Disaster Recovery
+## 5. Uniview Vault, a Solution of Native OpenStack Workload Backup and Disaster Recovery

-Uniview Vault is an integration and add‑on layer of open source to accomplish an OpenStack‑native solution for workload protection, whether for disaster recovery or simply rolling a workload back to a prior state.
+Uniview Vault is an backup and recovery solution over open source to accomplish an OpenStack‑native workload protection, whether for disaster recovery or simply rolling a workload back to a prior state.
 In response to the industry call for well‑integrated, rather than highly complex, siloed, and proprietary backup solutions, Uniview Vault is a showcase of how open source has the potential to accomplish one of the most desirable features through an orchestrating wrapper.
 It features:

 Multi-tenancy and seamlessly integrated into user console